junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 And that, is the breaking point for Dean.

 "Fuck," he curses, not caring about anything anymore.
 Dean reaches out and hauls Cas forward by the collar, pulling him over, dragging him into a tight hug with his lips on the angel's.
 The lips are as dry and chapped as the last time he remembered, but warmer and more alive.
 His teeth almost bump into Cas's lips, with his fangs scraping the inner of his own lips.
-Dean restrains himself from using the tongue and teeth.
+Dean restrains himself from using tongue and teeth.
 It's still a messy one.

 Cas stills for a brief moment.
 His body moves before his eyes calming down from the wild startle.
 His arms wrap around Dean's back, pushing a reassuring weight on him, pressing their bodies together with the warmth of the chests radiating through the touch.
 His lips following Dean's motion, he returns the kiss as Dean leads.